Paulmicha/common-web-tools/README.md

 ## WHY

-Over the years, the maintenance of older projects became tedious (typically LAMP stack based projects).
+Over the years, the maintenance of older projects can become tedious.
 For instance, when old VMs are deleted, it can be difficult to recreate a compatible local dev environment supporting all dependencies from that project "technological era".

 While tools like Ansible, `docker-compose` or `nvm` already address these concerns, adapting or integrating such projects to use these tools for common tasks requires some amount of work (or "glue").

-That's where this collection might help, e.g. by copy/pasting it in existing monolithic - or separate "local dev stack" - repos.

 ## Preprequisites